matteodegobbi/vault/Reinforcement Learning/n-step bootstrapping and TD lambda.md

 ![[Pasted image 20251127171227.png]]
 >backward view

-Eligibility traces are a concept used for credit assignment of the reward to different states visited during the trajectory, eligibility traces include both a recency heuristic (states near the reward get more credit) and a frequency heuristic (a state that appears more often should get more credit).
+Eligibility traces are a concept used for credit assignment of the reward (actually of the td-error) to different states visited during the trajectory, eligibility traces include both a recency heuristic (states near the reward get more credit) and a frequency heuristic (a state that appears more often should get more credit).

 This is the definition of the eligibility trace for tabular $\text{TD}(\lambda)$:
 ![[Pasted image 20251127171755.png]]